Preparing for surgery

 Working with The Office

-Before surgery, you will have a complete physical examination to make sure you don’t have any conditions that could interfere with the surgery or its outcome.
-Routine tests, such as blood tests and X-rays, are usually performed a week before the surgery.
+- Before surgery, you will have a complete physical examination to make sure you don’t have any conditions that could interfere with the surgery or its outcome.
+Routine tests, such as blood tests and X-rays, are usually performed at the hospital a week before the surgery.

-Discuss any medications you are taking to see which ones you should stop taking before surgery.
+- Discuss any medications you are taking to see which one you should stop taking before surgery.

-Report any infections to your doctor.
+- Report any infections to your Gynecologist Sugar Land Dr. Tom Nguyen.
 Surgery cannot be performed until all infections have cleared up.

 Preparing for Procedure

 If you are having Day Surgery, remember the following:

 - Have someone available to bring you to the hospital and to take you home

 - Do not drink or eat anything in the car on the trip home The combination of anesthesia, food, and car motion can quite often cause nausea or vomiting.
 After arriving home, wait until you are hungry before trying to eat.
 Begin with a light meal and try to avoid greasy food and carbonated beverages for the first 24 hours.

 - Take your pain medicine as directed.
 Begin the pain medicine as you start getting uncomfortable, before you are in severe pain.
 If you wait to take your pain medication until the pain is severe, you will have more difficulty controlling the pain.